 Self confidence (SC) is one of the most cited factors thought to affect athletic performance.
 SC is said to play a critical role in athletes' success; in contrast, lack of SC seems to be closely associated with athletic failure.

-Self confidence is for sure a factor to consider, and may make the difference between failure and success.
-Higher self confidence is associated with more willpower, decision to take action and a more active behaviour to achieve success (study).
+Self confidence may make the difference between failure and success.
+Higher self confidence increases willpower, decision to take action and a more active behaviour to achieve success (study).

 - In a meta-analysis studying 45 studies, they found a strong correlation between self confidence and sports performance (meta-analysis)